(270 Electoral Votes to win)

 Bills This Week

-Cyber Preparedness Act of 2016, as amended
+Leveraging Emerging Technologies Act of 2017, as amended

 Each state has its own written constitution.
 Under the Tenth Amendment to the U.S. Constitution, all powers not granted to the federal government are reserved for the states and the people.
 All state governments are modeled after the federal government and consist of three branches: executive, legislative, and judicial.